tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 const name: string = "Boba";
 ```

 This data type is called a string.
-You can see the variable is a constant by the "const" keyword.
+We can see the variable is a constant by the `const` keyword.
-The name of the variable `name`.
+The name of the variable is `name`.
 The type comes where `: string` is, just like with where `: number` was
-before.
+in our other example.
 And last, it is given the value of `Boba` through the `=` assignment operator.
-So in this
+So with this
 variable assignment, our `name` variable is equal to `Boba`.
 The quotations here actually denote a
 a region where information will be provided.
 It is perhaps convenient that we already are accustom to
 the quotations being associated with words, but often a common annoyance is trying to use `""` inside